Shopify/remote-dom/README.md

 `@remote-dom/core` provides a few different types of receivers, but for now we will use the [`DOMRemoteReceiver`](/packages/core/README.md#domremotereceiver), which directly mirrors the DOM elements created remotely in the host HTML page.
 That is, if the remote environment renders a `ui-button` custom element, a matching `ui-button` custom element will be created on the host page.

 Create a `DOMRemoteReceiver` and call its `connect()` method on the element that should contain any children rendered by the remote environment.
-By default it accepts only text and comments.
-To render elements, the host must explicitly allow their names and capabilities through the [`elements` option](/packages/core/README.md#host-owned-element-policy):
+The examples below start with text only.
+Use the [`elements` option](/packages/core/README.md#host-owned-element-policy) to restrict element names and optionally their members; omitting it leaves element names unrestricted.

 ```html
 <!doctype html>